corajr/heroku-buildpack-nix-proot/README.md

 Nix has a binary cache of many dependencies (including GHC and many Haskell libraries), with the potential to greatly accelerate the build process.

-This is a work-in-progress.
 The resulting app must be run within PRoot, incurring a performance penalty.
-An Amazon Web Services account with an S3 Bucket is also required to save the Nix closure between builds.
+An Amazon Web Services account with an S3 Bucket is also needed to save the Nix closure between builds.
+(This closure will be downloaded when your app is spun up on a new dyno for rapid deployment.)

 Usage
 -----

-Create a Procfile like this (run_proot.sh will be created by the build scripts):
+Create a Procfile something like this (run_proot.sh will be created by the build scripts):

 ```bash
 web: run_proot.sh myapp